How Long Before You Can Sell Your FHA Home?

 Preparing Your Property

 Make necessary repairs before listing.
-FHA loan requirements stipulate that properties must meet specific safety and livability standards.
+FHA loan requirements stipulate that properties have to meet specific safety and livability standards.
 If your home doesn't meet these criteria, FHA borrowers may struggle to secure financing.
-Addressing issues proactively expands your buyer pool.
+Addressing matters proactively expands your buyer pool.

 Alternative Options to Selling